 Divi, on the other hand, does not offer any free plans.
-Elegant themes, the parent company offers a yearly and lifetime membership plan, which includes their themes and plugins.
-Its plans also have a 30-day refund policy.
-They provide support via a 24×7 live chat system.
-The company also provides detailed documentation with videos and forums for the community, and comes with 30-day refund policy as well.
+Elegant themes offers a yearly or lifetime membership plan, which includes all their themes and plugins including Extra theme, Monarch plugin, Bloom plugin, and more.
+Divi provides detailed documentation with videos and forums for the community, and comes with 30-day refund policy as well.

 Beaver Builder vs Divi – Which one to Choose?

 Both Divi and Beaver Builder provide an all-in-one solution to your website building needs as they blend seamlessly with their themes and most of the other themes.